AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/request-document-approvals.md

 Document approval decisions are not automatically reset when you upload a new version.
 For example, if your document is approved with changes, the decision will show “changes” as the decision, even if you upload a new version with the specified changes.
 You can clear the decision on a new version if you manually resubmit the approval.

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
 1. Find the document you need.

+1. Scroll down to the **Approvals** section in the Summary, click the ```More```icon, then click ```Resubmit```.

+1.

 ## Delete a document approval request

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
 1. Find the document you need.

-1. Scroll down to the Approvals section in the Summary, then click the More menu inline with the approver's name and select Delete.
+1. Scroll down to the **Approvals** section in the Summary, then click the **More** menu inline with the approver's name and select **Delete**.

    The approval request is removed and the approver receives a notification that their approval is no longer needed.
 Their approval-related share access is also removed.

 ## Send a reminder to an approver

 You can send a message to remind document an approver that you're waiting for their feedback.

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
 1. Find the document you need.

-1. Scroll down to the Approvals section in the Summary, then click the More menu inline with the approver's name and select Remind.
+1. Scroll down to the **Approvals** section in the Summary, then click the **More** menu inline with the approver's name and select **Remind**.
 The approver receives a notification informing them the approval is still pending.
 They may also receive an email reminder if they have that enabled.